Coming soon – Fatigue management procedure

 31 October – WHS risk management procedure – published

-The WHS risk management procedure describes the procedures governing the management of work health and safety risks.
+The WHS risk management procedure describes the procedures governing the management of WHS risks.
+Read

-The Guide to interpretation of Principal Contractor and Roads and Maritime Services obligations under the WHS Act 2011 is now available.
-This document considers the responsibilities and requirements for Roads and Maritime in relation to the interaction of Roads and Maritime’s WHS management system and the WHS management systems of principal contractors on construction projects.
+This guide considers the responsibilities and requirements for Roads and Maritime in relation to the interaction of Roads and Maritime’s WHS management system and the WHS management systems of principal contractors on construction projects.
 It refers to a number of duties owed by the Principal Contractor and Roads and Maritime, and provides working examples to assist in understanding what system may apply at various times.
+Read

-The WHS consultation procedure describes governing arrangements for worker participation and representation in work health and safety (WHS) matters.
+The WHS consultation procedure describes governing arrangements for worker participation and representation in WHS matters.
+Read.

 Access to Roads and Maritime workplaces is restricted.
 For WHS reasons, SafeWork NSW inspectors and authorised union officials have right of entry to a worksite.
-See Entry to worksites for more information.
+Read

 14 September 2017 – R U OK?
 Day

 This year's R U OK?
 Day is on Thursday 14 September.
 Take some time to be a great mate by asking those around you one simple question – Are you okay?
 Depression, anxiety and other mental illnesses are real issues that can impact each one of us.
 Roads and Maritime is serious about the mental health and wellbeing of our employees.
 Read